 Responsible for strategic planning, donor development, special events, corporate partnerships, and organizational branding and marketing, Becky Frank brings experience, expertise, and vision for the organization.

 As Vice President of Development and Marketing at Chase Brexton Health Care, Becky reaches out to the community to inform them of the opportunities Chase Brexton offers, both in terms of health care and also encouraging individuals and groups to become involved in increasing the capability of the organization through volunteering and donations.

 After receiving her degree in marketing from University of Washington, Becky devoted her career to nonprofit work and uniting people with needs.
 She has led development programs with the National Multiple Sclerosis Society, Juvenile Diabetes Research Foundation, American Liver Foundation, and the Lupus Foundation of America.
 In each role, Becky empowered those who wanted to help their cause to find appropriate ways to get involved and make a difference.

-Shanae Murray provides strategic guidance and manages the overall functions of Human Resources for Chase Brexton Health Care, including recruiting, benefits, compensation, organizational development, talent management, policy development, regulatory compliance, and employee relations.
+Shanae Murray provides strategic guidance and manages the functions of Human Resources for Chase Brexton Health Care, including recruitment, total compensation, organizational development, talent management, policy development, regulatory compliance, employee and labor relations.

-During Shanae’s 20-plus years in Human Resources, she has provided guidance and coaching in workforce and human capital management in various health care organizations, financial services, IT, and HR Consulting firms.
+During Shanae’s 20-plus years in Human Resources, she has provided guidance and expertise in workforce and human capital management in various health care organizations, financial services, IT, and HR Consulting firms.
 She served as an advisor in identifying and responding to a wide range of employee and labor concerns.
 She was responsible for the design and implementation of various initiatives to enhance workforce satisfaction, employee engagement, talent strategies, diversity, equity and inclusion.

-Additionally, she is an active community volunteer and is involved in several organizations whose focus has been to develop talent, mentor youth, and provide opportunities for self-improvement in disadvantaged and underserved communities.
-She serves as an Advisory Board Member at Catonsville Community College in Maryland where she facilitated Career Workshops; she is a current mentor for the Sister-to-Sister Program; she served on the advisory council for the Baltimore Urban Debate League and the Academy of Finance for Baltimore County Schools; and she currently volunteers on the Diversity and Inclusion Committee for the Howard County Human Resources Association.
+Additionally, she is an active community volunteer and is involved in several organizations whose focus has been to develop talent, mentor youth and young adults, and provide opportunities for professional development in disadvantaged and underserved communities.
+She served as an Advisory Board Member at Catonsville Community College in Maryland where she facilitated Career Workshops; she is a current mentor for the Sister-to-Sister Program and Thread; she served on the advisory council for the Baltimore Urban Debate League and the Academy of Finance for Baltimore County Schools, and on the Diversity Committee for the Howard County Human Resources Association.